tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 ### Grid Organization

-Forms and spaces organized in
+Forms and spaces organized in relation to each other on a 3-D grid
+- Establishes regularity amongest
 -